jiak94/aicommitter/README.md

 ```

 This will generate a binary called `aicommit`.
 After successfully compiling the binary, move it to `$PATH` folder.

+### Download Prebuilt Binary

+Prebuilt binary are available [GitHub releases page](https://github.com/jiak94/aicommitter/releases)

+Choose the appropriate binary for your operating system and architecture:

+`aicommit_darwin_amd64`: for macOS using Intel chipset
+`aicommit_darwin_arm64`: for macOS using M1/M2
+`aicommit_linux_amd64`: for linux using amd64 architecture
+`aicommit_linux_arm64`: for linux using arm64 architecture

+Please remember to rename it to `aicommit` and put it into `$PATH` folder

 ## Configuration